diku-dk/futhark-website/blog/2026-03-24-scan-scatter-fusion.md

 of parallel programs, how we changed our approach to make it tenable, how we also had to adjust our Futhark programming style to cater to this optimisation, and why that is not quite as horrible as it sounds.
-I will note in advance that the vast majority of the work was done by [William Henrich Due](https://williamdue.github.io/), who is a PhD student here at [DIKU](https://diku.dk), and one critical idea was suggested by [Cosmin Oancea](https://hjemmesider.diku.dk/~zgh600/).
+I will note in advance that the vast majority of the work was done by [Lilje Henrich Due](https://williamdue.github.io/), who is a PhD student here at [DIKU](https://diku.dk), and one critical idea was suggested by [Cosmin Oancea](https://hjemmesider.diku.dk/~zgh600/).